CrunchyData/crunchy-katacoda/postgresql-devel/basics/indextypes/04-brin.md

 Examples of things people use BRIN indexes for are log records from server, financial transactions, or data feeds from IoT like sensors.
 All of these streams of data usually come in order based on timestamp, the data is not edited or deleted, and there are large volumes of data.

-Because the index covers 128 blocks of data with 3 values (disk location, start of range, end of range), they are extremely small and efficient.
-With BRIN indexes the whole index can often be read into memory or read very quickly off disk.
+Because the index covers 128 blocks of data with 3 main values, disc location, start of range, end of range, they are extremely small and efficient (There are several more columns but they are mostly booleans).
+With BRIN indexes the whole index can often be read into memory or read very quickly off disc.
 If you are finding that the indexes are not specific enough you can tell the index to use range sizes smaller than 128 blocks but this will also come with in an increase in size for the index.
+There is an exercise at the end where you can play with block range size.

 ## Operators
 BRIN index ships with operator bindings for most of the default datatypes.
 There is a complete list of the operators found in [table 67.1](https://www.postgresql.org/docs/current/brin-builtin-opclasses.html) of the official documentation.